 — The Tx NSTS subfield to the maximum NSTS that the STA will use for an HE TB PPDU sent in response to a triggering frame. — The Channel Width subfield to the maximum operating channel width that the STA will use for an HE TB PPDU sent in response to a triggering frame.
 NOTE 2—Responding to all Trigger frame variants, including MU-RTS Trigger frames and NFRP Trigger frames, is suspended.

 If a non-AP HE STA has received the OM Control UL MU Data Disable RX Support field in the HE Capabilities element set to 1, then the non-AP HE STA, acting as an OMI initiator, may set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 1 to indicate that only UL MU Data frame transmission is suspended.
-In other words, UL MU control response frame transmissions in response to a Basic Trigger frame are not suspended (see 26.5.2 (UL MU operation)), responses to other Trigger frame variants are not suspended, and management frame transmissions are not suspended.
+In other words, UL MU control response frame transmissions in response to a Basic Trigger frame are not suspended (see 26.5.2 (UL MU operation)), responses to other Trigger frame variants except possibly MU-RTS TXS frames (see 35.10 (Operating mode indication)) are not suspended, and management frame transmissions are not suspended.

-An OMI initiator shall set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 0 to indicate resumption or continuation of participation in all triggered UL MU operations.
+An OMI initiator shall set the UL MU Disable subfield to 0 and the UL MU Data Disable subfield to 0 to indicate resumption or continuation of participation in all triggered UL MU operations except possibly Triggered TXOP sharing operations (see 35.10 (Operating mode indication)).
 If an HE AP has set the OM Control UL MU Data Disable RX Support field in the HE Capabilities element it transmits to 0, an associated STA shall not set the UL MU Data Disable subfield in the OM Control field to 1.

 An OMI initiator that sent a frame including the OM Control subfield should change its TOM parameters, Tx NSTS, UL MU Disable, UL MU Data Disable, and Channel Width as follows: — If the OMI initiator changes a TOM parameter from higher to lower, it should make the change for that parameter only after the TXOP in which it received the immediate acknowledgment from the OMI responder. — If the OMI initiator changes a TOM parameter from lower to higher, it should make the change for that parameter only after the TXOP in which it expects to receive acknowledgment from the OMI responder.